sqmscm/DxBall/README.md

-# dxball
+# DxBall
-A dxball game using JavaScript
+A dxball game using JavaScript.
+The game is created in HTML <canvas>